BobLd/JBig2.net/README.md

 # JBig2.net

 This is a C# library for decoding JBig2 images.
-These type of images are mostly encountered in PDF files.
+This type of images are mostly encountered in PDF files.

 ## Usage